It is the

 With more than one server running in a quickstart cluster, a degree of HA is achieved because, should one of the servers become inaccessible, the remaining one(s) can still process incoming requests.

 In this setup, it is still possible for the whole environment to become unavailable should the entire host system go down.
-Multiple hosts with multiple quickstart clusters and an external load-balancer can be used to counter that.
+Multiple hosts with multiple quickstart clusters and an external load-balancer can be used to counter that, as it is discussed below.

 In the diagram above, the load-balancer is completely separate from both the Zato cluster and the host when the cluster runs.